hyssostech/sketch-thru-plan-sdk-net/samples/ScenarioSample/README.md

 }
 ```

+NOTE: alternate interpretations are not included in the scenario data returned by STP.
+Alternates are useful to provide users opportunities to pick an interpretation they prefer,
+or to drill down into more specific options, while doing initial symbol lay down.
+The assumption is that at the point the data is being persisted/exported,  these
+corrections and preferences will have been performed already, and can therefore
+be omitted, resulting in a substantially smaller amount of data.

 ## Loading Scenarios from external/persistent storage

 `LoadNewScenarioAsync()` takes the serialized content described above and loads it into STP.
-As the scenario is being loaded, STP issues the usual Symbol and Task creation events,
+As the scenario is being loaded, STP issues the usual entity creation events
+ (e.g. `_stpRecognizer.OnSymbolAdded`, `_stpRecognizer.OnTaskAdded`),
 essentially replaying messages in the order in which users originally placed these symbols.

 As is the case with saving, the SDK is also able to import scenarios represented